 Have you ever received a large and unexpected medical bill in the mail?
 It probably wasn’t the best feeling.
 These bills can easily catch consumers off guard, especially if they have Medicare.

-Medicare supplement insurance can help reduce out-of-pocket medical expenses.
-Medical Supplement Insurance Policies (also known as Medigap) are offered by private insurance companies and are regulated by the State Departments of Insurance.
+Medicare Supplement insurance can help reduce out-of-pocket medical expenses.
+Medicare Supplement insurance policies (also known as Medigap) are offered by private insurance companies and are regulated by the State Departments of Insurance.
 These policies provide insurance coverage that supplements the coverage provided by Medicare Parts A and B. They can help pay some of the out-of-pocket costs that Medicare Parts A and B do not cover.

 Your style is your choice.
 Shouldn't your doctor and your coverage be, too?

-All standarized plans include the following basic benefits:
+All standardized plans include the following basic benefits:

 - Hospitalization: Part A coinsurance plus coverage for 365 additional days after Medicare benefits end.

 - Medical Expenses: Part B coinsurance (generally 20 percent of Medicare approved expenses) or copayments for hospital outpatient services.
 Plans K, L, and N require insureds to pay a portion of the Part B coinsurance or copayment.

 - Blood: First three pints of blood each year.

 - Hospice: Part A coinsurance for eligible hospice/respite care expenses.